goldrieve/goldrieve.github.io/aboutme.md

 The HPGH programme is interdiciplinary at heart and as such, the programme has set me up for a PhD at the interface between informatics, molecular biology, and parasitology.

 ### Education
+* Currently undertaking a PhD in Hosts, Pathogens and Global Health.
 * Masters by Research in Hosts, Pathogens and Global Health (2018)
   * Pass with Merit.
 * Integrated Masters in Biological Sciences with a Professional Training Year (MBiol)
   * First class honours.
+  * Masters project: Avirulence, feminisation and the role of horizontal gene transfer in coinfecting microsporidian and paramyxid parasites of amphipod crustaceans.

+### Awards
+  * Edinburgh Infectious Diseases 9th Annual Symposium PhD student poster prize [winner](https://www.ed.ac.uk/edinburgh-infectious-diseases/news/events-archive/9th-annual-edinburgh-infectious-diseases-symposium) 🥳
   * Integrated Masters Prize, 2017: Award for the best Integrated Masters Performance.
-  * Masters project: Avirulence, feminisation and the role of horizontal gene transfer in coinfecting microsporidian and paramyxid parasites of amphipod crustaceans.

-### Experience
+### Projects
 * The University of Edinburgh - HPGH rotation project (2018-2019)
   * An evolve and resequence approach to characterise regulators of trypanosome development - [Matthews Lab](https://matthews.bio.ed.ac.uk).
   * Wolbachia interactions with Filarial Nematodes (Comparative genomics) - [Blaxter lab](http://www.nematodes.org/lab/).